 Overall this screen looks great enabling the high refresh rate doesn’t require you to change the resolution and it makes supported content and UI elements appear much smoother.

-One important inclusion through here Samsung puts the fingerprint reader under the Amoled screen and it’s pretty reliable and quick to wake up and unlock the tablet.
+One important inclusion here Samsung puts the fingerprint reader under the Amoled screen and it’s pretty reliable and quick to wake up and unlock the tablet.

 Storage and Performance of Tab S7 Plus: